 If you are still not satisfied with the redressal, you may lodge a complaint with SEBI through a web based centralized grievance redressal called SCORES (SEBI Complaints Redress System).
 The address of the SCORES portal is http://scores.gov.in.
-Investors can also lodge their complaints using the SCORES mobile App while is available on Android and iOS platforms.
 To know more about SCORES, you may call SEBI Toll-Free helpline numbers - 1800 22 7575, 1800 266 7575.
 SCORES enables you to lodge your complaint, follow up and track the status of redressal of the complaint(s) online, at any time and from anywhere.